-Historically, finding budget and capital for technology projects has often been a challenge for businesses.
-However, during the pandemic when many businesses are digitizing and adapting their processes to new regulations and consumer demands, the problem intensified.
-Businesses need new technology—but it may be even harder to come up with the funds, especially for restaurateurs and retailers experiencing a decline in store traffic.
+Historically, finding budget and capital for technology projects has challenged businesses.
+However, the problem has intensified since the pandemic when many businesses digitized and adapted their processes to new regulations and consumer demands.
+As a result, companies need new technology – but raising funds may be even harder, especially for restaurateurs and retailers experiencing declining in-store traffic and supply chain challenges.
 Point of Sale (POS) Hardware as a Service (HaaS) is the solution for many merchants.

-Nick D’Alessio, Senior Business Development Manager at Brother Mobile Solutions, says Hardware as a Service, such as the Shift &Print subscription service from Brother Mobile Solutions, is a solid way for merchants to acquire advanced technology, increase efficiency and compete.
+Nick D’Alessio, Senior Business Development Manager at Brother Mobile Solutions, says Hardware as a Service, such as the Shift & Print subscription service from Brother Mobile Solutions, is a practical way for merchants to acquire advanced technology, increase efficiency and compete.

-“Instead of having to justify CAPEX to purchase hardware, HaaS enables acquisition costs to become part of the organization’s OPEX as a recurring budget line item.
-With HaaS as a procurement option, value-added resellers (VARs) will find it’s much easier for their customers to go from ‘hold to sold,’ he says.
-“Clients get the benefit of using the latest technology without the lengthy delays for approvals or the financial strain of taking resources away from areas in need of a long-term investment.”
+“Instead of justifying CAPEX to purchase hardware, HaaS enables acquisition costs to become part of the organization’s OPEX as a recurring budget line item.
+In addition, with HaaS as a procurement option, value-added resellers (VARs) will find it’s much easier for their customers to go from ‘hold to sold,’ he says.
+“Clients benefit from using the latest technology without the lengthy delays for approvals or the financial strain of taking resources away from areas needing a long-term investment.”

 Successfully Selling Hardware as a Service